 Photo Gear for Travel

-From online requests, the following are my thoughts and opinions, biased solely towards adventure travel by motorcycle.
+From online requests, following are some of my thoughts and opinions, biased solely towards adventure travel by motorcycle.

 My current Sony travel kit and the excellent Lumix GM5 kit I took on the Alaska leg of this adventure